osuosl/orvsd_central/docs/source/maintain_server.rst

 it is stored.

 We use a nifty little tool called alembic to handle database versioning for us.

+When you need to change the schema (change the name of a column, table, modify a table or data), you will need to generate a migration file and then edit it.
+Check out some examples in the migrations folder.
+Run this command from the orvsd_central folder when you are ready.

+    PYTHONPATH='.' alembic revision -m "my nifty changes"

+Now that the revision exists, go to the migrations folder and fill out the function stubs which only have "pass" as their body.
+The migrations that you write will need to only modify the table and any data that is needed.
+Seperate changes will need to be made by the actual orvsd code that should be changed as a result of the new schema.
+Once this is complete we can run the migration.

 To run a migration, from the orvsd_central folder, run:

     PYTHONPATH='.' alembic upgrade head